A queer Kac-Moody construction: Abstract

 \section{Abstract}

-We introduce a new, Kac-Moody-flavoured construction for Lie superalgebras, which seeks to incorporate phenomena of the queer Lie superalgebra.
-The idea of the generalization is to replace the maximal torus by a maximal quasitoral subalgebra, which has the representation theory of a family of (degenerate) Clifford superalgebras.
-Remarkably, we find that the theory is quite rigid, and a natural class of Lie superalgebras becomes apparent, which we call queer Kac-Moody algebras.
-We classify finite growth queer Kac-Moody algebras, which includes an $\mathfrak{so}(3)$-superconformal algebra, and give a new perspective on the distinctiveness of the queer Lie superalgebra.
+We introduce a new, Kac--Moody-flavoured construction for Lie superalgebras, which incorporates phenomena of the type Q (queer) Lie superalgebra.
+This is done by replacing a maximal even torus by the most general possible Cartan subalgebra for Lie superalgebras, which is a maximal quasitoral subalgebra.
+The theory is remarkably rigid but nevertheless unveils a new natural class of Lie superalgebras, which we call Type Q Kac--Moody (QKM) algebras.
+We classify finite-growth type Q Kac--Moody algebras, and obtain in a novel way the $d=2$, $\NN=1,2,3,4$ twisted superconformal algebras, along with three other new, finite growth Lie superalgebras.
+Our work also gives a new perspective on the distinctiveness of the Lie superalgebra $\q(n)$.